 Taylor guitars are one of the most reputable acoustic brands on the planet – and this guitar is an incredible example of why.

-The Taylor Baby BT-1 is not technically a travel guitar – it’s just a 3/4’s guitar.
+The Taylor Baby BT-1 is not technically a travel guitar – it’s just one of the best 3/4 guitars out there.
 This means that it’s 25% smaller than a normal-sized acoustic guitar, and many 3/4 guitars are made for kids.

 But obviously one can see why 25% less would be VERY beneficial for travelers.
 25% smaller means a big weight off your back, and the ability to stow this guitar on tons of flights.